MicheleGrieco/BlockLite/README.md

 ## Building the Blockchain: from Transactions to Blocks

 We're ready to start making our blockchain!
-Right now, there's nothing on the blockchain, but we can get things started by definyng the '*genesis block*' (the first block in the system).
+Right now, there's nothing on the blockchain, but we can get things started by defining the '*genesis block*' (the first block in the system).
 Because the genesis block isn’t linked to any prior block, it gets treated a bit differently, and we can arbitrarily set the system state.
 In our case, we’ll **create accounts** for our two users (Alice and Bob) and give them 50 coins each.

 ```python